 To automate this critical design step, the research community has developed Federated Neural Architecture Search (FedNAS) to discover optimal network architectures directly within the federated setting \cite{he2020towards}.
 Among the various FedNAS techniques, supernet-based methods have become the state-of-the-art due to their high cost efficiency, building on the success of centralized approaches like the Once-For-All (OFA) network \cite{cai2020once}.
 The SuperFedNAS framework \cite{khare2023superfednas}, in particular, marked a key advancement by decoupling the costly supernet training phase from a fast, training-free search phase.
 This innovation effectively reduced the training complexity of finding specialized subnets for multiple hardware targets from $O(N)$ to $O(1)$.

-Despite this progress, the SuperFedNAS framework presents two fundamental challenges that limit its ultimate performance and practicality.
+Despite this progress, the SuperFedNAS framework presents two fundamental challenges that limit its ultimate performance and practicality for IoT deployments.
 First, the \emph{training of the supernet itself is unguided and inefficient}.
 The baseline framework predominantly relies on random sampling of subnets (e.g., the Sandwich Rule's uniform sampling component \cite{Yu2019ICCV}) to update the shared weights.
-This unguided approach frequently selects suboptimal architectures, whose subsequent training provides noisy and conflicting gradient updates that can degrade the supernet's shared weights and hinder the performance of higher-performing subnets.
+This unguided approach frequently selects suboptimal architectures, whose subsequent training provides noisy and conflicting gradient updates that can degrade the supernet's shared weights and hinder the performance of higher-performing subnets, ultimately wasting scarce communication bandwidth between IoT devices and the aggregation server.
 Second, the \emph{post-training search for optimal subnets remains an energy-intensive, multi-stage pipeline}.
 The standard methodology involves generating a large dataset of architecture-accuracy pairs by exhaustive subnet evaluation to train a separate accuracy predictor.